Larry-the-Pig/space-golf-java/README.md

 # space-golf-java
-The space golf game written in Java
+A golf game that uses bad space physics written in Java An HTML port also exists